 One of the highlights of any visit to Japan is the food and with that in mind, dinner on your first night is booked for Monzen Terrance Enya, one of Nagano’s newest and most exciting restaurants with an extensive menu profiling the best local produce and meat and seafood sourced from the nearby coastal markets on the Sea of Japan.

 From there your guide will accompany you to lunch at a nearby miso factory.
 As a major staple in the Japanese diet, miso (made from fermented soybean) is a richer, more varied taste than many international visitors realize.
-Having enjoyed lunch and flavor-full of miso, you will be briefly guided around the factory and its traditional methods of production before being transported toward the Kiso Valley and the start of your wanderings along the Nakasendo Trail in search of the elusive heart of Japan.
+Having enjoyed a flavorful miso lunch, you will be briefly guided around the factory and its traditional methods of production before being transported toward the Kiso Valley and the start of your wanderings along the Nakasendo Trail in search of the elusive heart of Japan.

 Accommodation on your second night will be arranged in Kiso Fukushima, where your guide will say their goodbyes and leave you to enjoy the comfort and service of a traditional Japanese ‘ryokan’ (guesthouse).
 Given the demand for accommodation in this historically significant and beautiful region, a guesthouse will be selected at the time of booking based on your requirements and full details will be provided for your review prior to confirmation.

-The final day of your guide again begins with collection from your guesthouse, from where you will be transported to Magome to continue your guided exploration of the Nakasendo Trail and postal towns, and begin the main walk along the historic road.
+The final day of your tour again begins with pickup from your guesthouse, from where you will be transported to Magome to continue your guided exploration of the Nakasendo Trail and postal towns, and begin the main walk along the historic road.
 Running approximately 8.4km to the next postal town of Tsumago, the road dissects an undulating mixed landscape of rice fields, farmlands, small hamlets, and forest.
-Taking approximately 2.5 hours the walk itself is appropriate for anyone of reasonable fitness and is paced for your comfort with regular stops scheduled along the way.
+Taking approximately 2.5-3 hours the walk itself is appropriate for anyone of reasonable fitness and is paced for your comfort with regular stops scheduled along the way.

 From Tsumago you will be transported back to JR Nagano Station – arriving by 18:30 – where your guide will conclude the tour and wish you will on your continued journey through this beautiful country with (we hope) a strong affection for Nagano and the culture, scenery, and spirit of central Japan.